 Understanding Form W-2

-The W-2 can be a bit confusing.
-Keep the following items in mind while reviewing your W-2.
+Form W-2 can be a bit confusing.
+To help you navigate all of this information, we put together the following tips and items to keep in mind while reviewing your W-2.

 In this article

 - Verify your SSN

 - Your wages listed in boxes 1, 3, 5, & 16 are the amount of Taxable Wages not Total Wages

 - Box 7 Social Security Tips are often forgotten